State-of-the-Art Update on Long COVID: Pathogenesis Management, Clinical Trial Updates, and Patient Perspective

 Who Should Attend

-This course is designed for physicians who are actively involved in the medical care of people with HIV or COVID-19 and:
+This course is designed for physicians who are actively involved in the medical care of people with or at risk for long COVID, including:

-• Are currently active in HIV or COVID-19 research
+• Those who are currently active in HIV or COVID-19 research

-This activity is also relevant to nurse practitioners, registered nurses, physician assistants, registered pharmacists, and other health professionals.
+This activity is also relevant to nurse practitioners, registered nurses, physicians assistants, physical and occupational therapists, registered pharmacists, and other health professionals.

 Representatives and employees of commercial companies (eg, pharmaceutical, diagnostic, medical products, advertising, insurance, investment, and communications firms) must contact the IAS–USA regarding registration procedures.